LeoRoma/CV/README.md

 ## Hobbies

-- Baking bread: I found baking bread a very interesting hobby.
-It has a very complicate process, since I started I never succeded to have the same result 2 times in a row.
+- Baking bread: I enjoy the complicated process involved and the unpredictability of the results.

 - Workout: It is very important to be healthy.
-Even if sometimes I slip into drinking very easily!
+Even if sometimes I slip into drinking very easily.

-- Guitar: As a self-learner, I can play a little bit, not well but I can play!
+- Guitar: As a self-learner, I can play a fair bit although I am looking to constantly improve.

-- Cooking: every kind of food Italian, Chinese, Japanese and whatever you fancy to eat.
+- Cooking: exploring different varieties of cuisines, from Italian and Chinese to Japanese specialties